|Hydrologic Unit Code (HUC):||07120001|

 The Yellow River lies in the Northern Moraine and Lake physiographic region of Indiana where the surficial geology consists of stratified sand and gravel.
 The primary land use is for agriculture.

-Yellow River at Knox, IN is located between two additional super gages on the Yellow River.
+Yellow River near Brems, IN is the most downstream site in a group of 3 super gages deployed on the Yellow River and is located approximately 5 miles upstream of the Yellow River’s confluence with the Kankakee River.
 This super gage deploys a multi-parameter sonde to collect continuous measurements of water temperature and turbidity.
 Measurements are collected every 15 minutes and update to the web hourly.
 Additionally, hydrologic technicians collect water-quality samples to represent a variety of hydrologic and seasonal conditions.
 Samples are analyzed for suspended sediment concentration and percent composition of sand sized particles.

 Over time, the Yellow River has been altered by excess sedimentation as a result of channelization and land use practices.
 A major concern to local residents and users of the Yellow River is that sedimentation is limiting the recreational, ecological, and overall usefulness of the river.